Sombor: History

 According to the 1910 census, the population of Sombor was 30,593 people, of whom 11,881 spoke Serbian, 10,078 spoke Hungarian, 6,289 spoke Bunjevac, and 2,181 spoke German.

 In 1918, Sombor became part of the Kingdom of Serbs, Croats and Slovenes (later known as the Kingdom of Yugoslavia).
 Between 1918 and 1922 it was part of Bačka County, between 1922 and 1929 part of Bačka Oblast, and between 1929 and 1941 part of Danube Banovina.

 In 1941, the city was occupied by the Axis powers and annexed by Hungary.
 Many prominent citizens from the Serb community were interned and later executed.
 In 1944, the Yugoslav Partisans and Soviet Red Army expelled the Axis forces from the city.
 Since 1944, Sombor was part of the Autonomous Province of Vojvodina of the new Socialist Yugoslavia and (since 1945) socialist Serbia.
 Today, Sombor is the seat of the West Bačka District in the Autonomous Province of Vojvodina in the Republic of Serbia.

-In recent times, Sombor has become known all around the world because NBA champion and Finals MVP Nikola Jokić was born here in 1995.